Case Closed: Zero's Tea Time: Manga

 Shogakukan Asia licensed the manga for English language release in Southeast Asia in January 2019.

 Arai published another spin-off, titled Detective Conan: Police Academy Arc – Wild Police Story, which ran in Weekly Shōnen Sunday from October 2, 2019, to November 18, 2020.

-Volume list
+Volumes

 Anime

 On October 4, 2021, it was announced that the manga would receive an anime adaptation.
 In November 2021, at Netflix's "Festival Japan" virtual event, it was revealed that they would stream the series.
 It is produced by TMS Entertainment and directed by Tomochi Kosaka, with scripts written by Yoshiko Nakamura, character designs handled by Kyōko Yoshimi, and music composed by Tomisiro.
 The series was broadcast for six episodes on Tokyo MX, ytv, and BS Nippon from April 5 to May 10, 2022.
-The opening theme is "Shooting Star" by RAKURA, while the ending theme is "Find the truth" by Rainy.
+The opening theme is "Shooting Star" by Rakura, while the ending theme is "Find the truth" by Rainy.
 The series premiered on Netflix outside of Japan on July 29, 2022.

-Episode list
+Episodes

 Reception

-Detective Conan: Zero's Tea Time ranked 6th on the "Nationwide Bookstore Employees' Recommended Comics of 2018" ranking by the Honya Club website.
+Detective Conan: Zero's Tea Time ranked sixth on the "Nationwide Bookstore Employees' Recommended Comics of 2018" ranking by the Honya Club website.
+The series ranked seventh on AnimeJapan's "Most Wanted Anime Adaptation" poll in 2019.